griffithlab/genviz.org/_posts/0002-02-01-introductionToR.md

 ```

+{% include question.html question="Why was it necessary to coerce vec to a numeric vector before asking for values >=5?" answer='In order for R to correctly perform the numeric conditional test you need the vector to be numeric.'%}
+{% include question.html question="What happens if you leave it as character?" answer='Unexpected/nonsensical results happen if you apply a numeric conditional test to a character vector.
+In this case 2 and 3 are correctly called FALSE and 5-9 are correctly called TRUE but 10,15,20,25 and 30 are incorrectly and mysteriously called FALSE (i.e., not >= 5).'%}

 Lists are created using the [list()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/list) function and are used to make more complicated data structures.
 As mentioned, lists can be heterogeneous, containing multiple data types, objects, or structures (even other lists).
 Like vectors, items from a list can also be extracted using brackets [[]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract).
 However, single brackets [[]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract) are used to return an element of the list as a list.
 Double brackets [[[]]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract) are used to return the the designated element from the list.
 In general, you should always use double brackets [[[]]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract) when you wish to extract a single item from a list in its expected type.
 You would use the single brackets [[]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract) if you want to extract a subset of the list.

 ```R